Bottom Funnel Guide

 Cost matters here too.
 Both platforms price per unit with minimums that make them efficient at 200+ doors and expensive at 50.
 If you are below that threshold and on a leaner platform, the all-in-one AI story is less compelling.
 We break the small-firm version of this decision down in detail in our AppFolio vs Buildium comparison for small PM firms, because the right answer at 80 doors is often not the one the sales teams push.

 Bottom line: start here if you are already on one of these platforms and your needs are spread evenly across many workflows.
-Look elsewhere if one specific bottleneck — leasing speed, maintenance chaos, owner reporting — is clearly the thing dragging the whole operation.
+Look elsewhere if one specific bottleneck, such as leasing speed, maintenance coordination, or owner reporting, is clearly holding the operation back.

 Point solutions that do one AI job well